emmilyyy111/ekm-react-fp-im/README.md

 ## Description
 inspo-me:
 an app that generates outfit ideas based off of what style you pick.
+To run the app clone it then run yarn start.

+## API
+repo: aws-rds-mysql-fashion-fp

 ## App URL
 http://inspome-app.s3-website-us-east-1.amazonaws.com/